engie-group/shaystack/README.rst

 operators work the way the ones in `list` do.
 Iterating over the grid iterates over its rows.

+The grid propose a direct access to row with 'id' (grid["key"], "key" in grid, del grid["key"], ...)

 Grid metadata is represented by the `MetadataObject` class, a subclass of `SortableDict`.  `SortableDict` behaves like a regular `dict`, except that it maintains the order of keys.
 New values can be `insert`-ed at any point in the `SortableDict`, or the entire set of keys may be `sort()`-ed or `reverse()`-d in-place.  `MetadataObject` supports appending and insertion of strings, which get stored as `MARKER` objects to create markers.

+Grids can be compare.
+The resulting grid can be merge with another grid.
+Use the operator minus and plus.
+At all time, grid_a + (grid_b - grid_a) == grid_b

 Data types
 ----------